 The activity of SNSB for the formation of excellent researchers in sciences in Romania, has a permanent support from the Service de Cooperation de l'Ambassade de France a Bucarest (former SCAC) and from some strategic partners: At present: - Axxess Capital - SOFTWIN Group Previously: - The SOFTWIN Group - The Romanian - American Enterprise Fund - Clay Mathematics Institute - THETA Foundation - Raiffeisen Bank Romania - RTC Holding - Anonimul Foundation

 The Departments of Mathematics and Informatics are hosted by the Institute of Mathematics of the Romanian Academy.
 The Biochemistry Department is hosted by the Biochemistry Institute of the Romanian Academy.

-The admission session for the next academic year 2016-2017 is on May 17th 2016.
+The fall admission session for the next academic year 2016-2017 is on September 29th 2016.
 The details for the examination and the required documents are here.

 A description of the courses offered during the academic year 2016-2017 is available here.
 All young researchers at IMAR are welcomed and encouraged to attend SNSB lectures.
 The current schedule is posted under the IMAR weekly schedule.